 From the North Sea to Bavaria - sustainable gourmet restaurants with organic quality are firmly anchored in the German gastronomy scene.
-We will tell you where the star creations from the fields of the region taste particularly good.
+We'll tell you where the star creations from the fields in the region taste particularly good

 Restaurant Gustav Frankfurt on the Main

 In Germany's gourmet Restaurant Great emphasis is placed on the sustainable production of ingredients for exclusive dishes.
 Working instead of long supply chains Star chefs nowadays closely with farmers, fishermen and butchers from the Region together.
 So the chefs have a direct influence on them Quality and production methods of the ingredients while supporting the local Agriculture.